 Kratom would have eventually become illegal in the United States.
-It wouldn’t be illegal immediately but would gradually get added to each countries official list of prohibited substances — as per the recommendation of the WHO.
+It wouldn’t be illegal immediately but would gradually get added to each country’s official list of prohibited substances — as per the recommendation of the WHO.
 For now, kratom is legal in most US states, albeit with some restrictions in certain places.

 Federal law could overrule the laws established by the states, creating the same rule throughout the country by banning it everywhere.

 Essentially, we would have the same messy situation that we have with marijuana.
 It’s federally a Schedule 1 Drug, but many states have legalized it for recreational or medical purposes.
-While the federal government has backed off and allows states to handle these laws, there’s no guarantee it would do the same with kratom.
+While the federal government has backed off and allowed states to handle these laws, there’s no guarantee it would do the same with kratom.
 Marijuana has had a long, hard fight to get to where it’s at, and it still hasn’t won.

 It would take a while to pass laws and shut down all the businesses, but eventually, kratom would no longer be available to the people.

 The FDA wants to ban kratom because of its opiate-like effects.
-The idea is that kratom works on the same system as opiates, and therefore must be just as bad.
+The idea is that kratom works on the same system as opiates and, therefore, must be just as bad.

 But it’s not this simple.

 What the FDA fails to understand is that kratom is a tool for harm reduction.
-People who live under constant pain rely on kratom as a source of relief without having to resort to prescription painkillers — which are notoriously addictive.
+People who live in constant pain rely on kratom as a source of relief without having to resort to prescription painkillers — which are notoriously addictive.

-The idea that kratom is contributing to the addiction epidemic in the United States is ludicrous.
+The idea that kratom is contributing to the opioid epidemic in the United States is ludicrous.
 As the tens of thousands of comments submitted through protectkratom.org show, kratom offers much more benefit than harm to users navigating opiate addiction and chronic pain.

-Effects of trying to ban kratom are also somewhat reflective of the drug war and its appalling failure.
+The effects of trying to ban kratom are also somewhat reflective of the drug war and its appalling failure.
 The new attempt at banning kratom is just another lousy attempt to solve a problem through force instead of addressing the root cause of the issue.